Feeling Broken? 7 Truths to Lift Your Head

 The secret is to keep your heart soft and teachable.

 My broken moment in the kitchen reminded me of the kind of mother I wanted to be.
-I was reminded of the gentleness I want to exude, and God used the moment to shape me (to read more about how to live with less grit and more grace, join me here).
+I was reminded of the gentleness I want to exude, and God used the moment to shape my heart (to read more about how to live with less grit and more grace, join me here).

 I’m good and accomplishing my goals in my own strength.